yqrashawn/ConfluxWeb/packages/conflux-web-net/README.md

-# web3-net
+# conflux-web-net

-This is a sub package of [web3.js][repo]
+This is a sub package of [conflux-web][repo]

-This is the net package to be used in other web3.js packages.
+This is the net package to be used in other conflux-web packages.
 Please read the [documentation][docs] for more.

 ## Installation